Welcome to the Yew Class page

-The children in year 6 are excited for the summer term and all the exciting opportunities and challenges that it will bring.
+The children in Year 6 are excited for the Spring Term and all the exciting opportunities and challenges that it will bring.

 PE and Forest School sessions will take place on Thursdays; however, we ask that children have their PE kits in school at all times for other outdoor activities.
 We will be running the Golden Mile at least twice a week.
 Please make sure your child has a pair of suitable shoes e.g trainers.
-Our work in forest school this term will link back to our learning expedition for the autumn: Do Our Choices Really Matter?
+Our work in forest school this term will link back to our learning expedition for the Spring Term: Settlements.

 You can find the school spelling challenges on our class page, but your child will bring home their own list which outlines the spellings they need to focus on for this term.
 Regular learning of spellings, reading at home and practising times tables is part of the homework for Year 6 and it is expected that this will be completed in addition to the homework tasks your child brings home in their home learning book.

 Please view our Curriculum Map below, which outlines our learning in each subject area for this term.